 Amulet Titan - is a ramp focused toolbox combo deck focused on dealing lethal damage through a buffed Primeval Titan or an alternate win condition in the form of Hive Mind.
 They can also grind fairly well by searching for a Tolaria West and a bounceland, upon Primeval Titan's enter the battlefield trigger and repeating this process.

-sideboard strategy by Fincown:
+sideboard guide by Fincown:

 2 Dispel, 1 Sorcerous Spyglass, 1 Gideon of the Trails, 2 Damping Sphere